aws-samples/aws-refactoring-to-serverless/implementation/send-message-via-pipes/README.md

 ## How it works
-The purpose of the application is to persist an order in DB and then send order details for further processing.
+This sample application persists an order object in a DynamoDB table and also sends an order message as an event for other components to be notified.

-The code will deploy 2 versions of this application:
+The code deploys two versions of this application:
-- process-order-original: The lambda code in this version saves an item into a DynamoDB table and sends a message to an event bus.
+- process-order-original: The lambda code saves an item into a DynamoDB table and separately sends an event message to an event bus.
-- process-order-refactored: Message sending is removed from the Lambda code in this version.
-DynamoDB stream and EventBridge pipes take care of that.
+- process-order-refactored: The order event is published automatically via DynamoDB Streams and EventBridge Pipes.
+The code to send the message is removed from the Lambda function.

 ---
 ## Deploy the applications